apcteo/checkface/README.md

 Who uses checksums?
 We all know we should.

-A range of unused tools exist for verifying file integrity that suffer from poor adoption, are difficult to use and aren't human-friendly.
+A range of tools exist for verifying file integrity, yet they remain unused due to a weak user-friendly interface.

-Humans are inherently good at remembering interesting information, be it stories, people and generally benefit from context.
-Humans also have the ability to remember faces extremely well, with many of us experiencing false-positives or pareidolia - seeing faces as a part of inanimate objects.
+Humans are inherently good at remembering interesting information such as stories, and they greatly benefit from context alone.
+Moreover, humans have the ability to remember faces well, with many of us experiencing false-positives or pareidolia - a phenomenon wherein faces are seen as part of inanimate objects.

-With the advent of hyper-realistic Style transfer GAN's like Nvidia's StyleGAN, we can generate something that our brains believe is a real person, and make use of that human-hardware accelerated memorisation and let people compare between hashes they've seen even weeks apart with only a few quick glances.
+With the advent of hyper-realistic style transfer GAN's like Nvidia's StyleGAN, we can generate something that our brains can easily recognise.
+We can utilise human-hardware accelerated memorisation and let people compare hashes that they've seen even weeks apart with only a few quick glances and without the hassle of recalling long alpha-numeric strings.

 ## Our Stack
    - [Nvidia StyleGAN](https://stylegan.xyz/code)